Julia Hall, PhD

 - Life-Sentenced offenders Technology and Criminal Justice

-Dr. Hall specializes in the study of youth, the elderly and women in the criminal justice system.
-Dr. Hall developed and taught Probation and Parole and Correctional Agents and Administrators in working with these special populations.
+Hall specializes in the study of youth, the elderly and women in the criminal justice system.
+She developed and taught Probation and Parole and Correctional Agents and Administrators in working with these special populations.
 She teaches Restorative Justice as a trained facilitator who has moderated groups in state prisons.

-Dr. Hall is the Chair of the Paul C. Griffins Memorial Fund, and Advisor of Eta Iota, the Drexel chapter of Alpha Phi Sigma, the National Criminal Justice Honor Society.
+Julia Hall is the Chair of the Paul C. Griffins Memorial Fund, and Advisor of Eta Iota, the Drexel chapter of Alpha Phi Sigma and the National Criminal Justice Honor Society.
 She is a recipient of the Lindback Distinquished Teaching Award and the Make a Difference Award.
-Dr. Hall has received numerous awards in recognition of her many different services in the Pennsylvania Department of Correction.
+Hall has received numerous awards in recognition of her many different services in the Pennsylvania Department of Correction.
 She was nominated by former PA Governor Rendell for a seat on the Board of Pardons.

 "Juvenile Lifers Coalition" monthly column published in the newsletter of Fight For Life.